Updated: Oct 6, 2021

 Parents can access a higher level of care in multiple ways.
 Ours, of course, was an incredibly difficult way and certainly not the only option.

-Tara Akers understands the various pathways families can take from working with parents of children with special needs since 2004.
-She is a therapeutic boarding school placing therapist and is presenting at the first-ever Navigating RAD2021 conference, to be held August 20-21, in Denver.
+Tara Akers, a boarding school placement therapist at Best Choice Admissions, understands the various pathways families can take from working with parents of children with special needs since 2004.

-“Finding the right type of resources for a child can be overwhelming, particularly when the family is in immediate crisis," she says.
+“Finding the right type of resources for a child can be overwhelming, particularly when the family is in immediate crisis," says Akers.
 "Utilizing an advocate can provide insight as to what programs may be a good fit for the child and each family’s particular situation."

-At the conference, Akers will speak to parents about seeking alternative placement when home is no longer a safe option.
-RAD Advocates will also guide parents to create a family plan, including a safety plan, whether the disordered child stays in the home or not.
+Advocacy can come in various forms depending on the family need.
+Akers helps parents seek alternative placement when home is no longer a safe option, for example.
+RAD Advocates guides parents to create a family plan, including a safety plan, whether the disordered child stays in the home or not.
+These are just a few advocacy options.

 No matter your personal decisions, remember to always put the safety of your family first.
 And remember that emotional and mental safety is as important as physical safety.
 While physical scars can heal, the emotional impacts can take a far greater toll on your family’s long-term wellness.

 The earlier you seek safety for your family, the better you can protect their total well-being both now and in the future.
 Do not wait.
 Do not quit.
-And if you need help along the way, we're here for you.
+And if you need help along the way, there are people available to help.

 *Pseudonym to protect the child's identity